It’s a common belief among pregnant women that they have to put up with this during pregnancy… BUT there is a lot that can be done to help.

 - Expert hands on treatment (including massage, trigger point release) to relieve stiff painful joints and muscles.

 - A specific exercise program to strengthen muscles that help support your pelvis such as your gluteals and deep abdominal muscles.
 There is fantastic evidence to support the use of exercise to heal pelvic and back pain during pregnancy.

 - Our exercise sessions may also be recommended to you as a way of addressing any muscle weakness of asymmetry once your original symptoms have improved.

 - Expert advice around compression garments or external supports such as taping, Tubigrip, pelvic belts or compression shorts to give the lower back and pelvis additional support.

-You don’t need to put up with a grumpy Lower Back or Pelvis – Book Online to see how our pregnancy expert Stef for some fast pain relief and a plan to keep you pain free (You Deserve Both!)
+You don’t need to put up with a grumpy Lower Back or Pelvis – Book Online for fast pain relief and a plan to keep you pain free (You Deserve Both!)

 We’d love to hear from you!
-If you have a pregnancy related question and would like to have a chat to our pregnancy expert stef, you can call our friendly staff at the clinic on 8490 0777.
+If you have a pregnancy related question and would like to have a chat to one of our expert pregnancy physios, you can call our friendly staff at the clinic on 8490 0777.